Neuroinflammation

 Methods

-• In vivo and in vitro live cell imaging of immune cell migration
+• Advanced in vivo and in vitro imaging of immune cell migration in the CNS using novel brain barrier reporter mice

 • Mouse and human in vitro models of the blood-cerebrospinal fluid barriers

-• Mouse an dhuman in vitro models of the blood-brain barrier under static and physiological flow conditions
+• Mouse and human in vitro models of the blood-brain barrier

 Short description